stefan-wr/keplers-updater-for-wxtoimg/README.md

 ## Usage

+### Update Kepler Data

-Just click on the blue **Update Kepler Data** button to download the latest Kepler data.
+Just click on the blue `Update Kepler Data` button to download the latest Kepler data.
 Before you do, you can check the time of last update in the bottom left corner.
-The progressbar below the button should start to fill.
+The progress bar below the button should start to fill.
 ![UI before data update](assets/ku-pre-update.png)

-If the update was successful, you will see that the time of last update will change to **just now** and the blue progress bar will remain filled.
+If the update was successful, you will see that the time of last update will change to `just now` and the blue progress bar will remain filled.
 If the update fails, an error message should pop up instead.
 ![UI after data update](assets/ku-post-update.png)

 ### Settings